toiletpapar/infrastructure/docs/baremetal/flatcar/a00-flatcar.md

 ```

 ### Install flatcar on the host machine's drive
+IMPORTANT: The configs provided in this project work for my hardware.
+Your hardware may differ and require additional tweaks.
+Please exercise caution.
+Of note:
+- I partitioned my disk to fit my node, not necessarily the hardware requirements of the project.

 Find the Butane config used for the control plane at `docs/baremetal/cl-control.yaml`
 Find the Butane config used for nodes at `docs/baremetal/cl-node.yaml`